 26. Watch a Live Sporting Event

-Compared to other ideas in this list, watching a live sporting event may be among the easiest to execute.
+Compared to other Christian bachelor party ideas on this list, watching a live sporting event may be among the easiest to execute.
 Conversely, it may also be among the costliest, as tickets can get relatively expensive.
 However, if the groom is a big fan of a particular sport, and his favorite team is playing nearby, then this would be the ideal way to have the bachelor party.

 How to Plan a Christian Bachelor Party